 Dr Trent has published numerous abstracts and research articles in leading journals, as well as book chapters, and is a frequently requested lecturer on the topic of GIST.
 His funding for his GIST research is obtained from the NIH as well as private foundations.
 He is on the editorial board of the Chinese Journal of Clinical Oncology and has served as a reviewer on a number of journals, including The Proceedings of the National Academy of Science, Lancet, Nature Biotechnology, Cancer, Clinical Cancer Research, and Cancer Research, and has received a number of honors for his work in GIST research.
 His clinical interests include sarcoma, clinical trials, novel therapies, and translational research.
 He is the principal investigator, as well as a collaborator, on numerous clinical trials for GIST.
 Ongoing trials are examining the use of imatinib mesylate (Gleevec®) alone and in combination with novel drugs in patients with metastatic GIST and the combination of imatinib with surgery in respectable GIST.

-Dr Trent earned his undergraduate degree in chemistry at Southeastern Oklahoma State University and his MD and PhD in cancer biology from The University of Texas Health Science Center.
+Dr Trent earned his undergraduate degree in chemistry at Southeastern Oklahoma State University, USA, and his MD and PhD in cancer biology from The University of Texas Health Science Center, USA.
 He completed an internship and residency in internal medicine at The University of Texas Health Science Center, and a fellowship in medical oncology at The University of Texas, MD Anderson Cancer Center.
 Dr Trent is board certified in internal medicine and medical oncology.

 Doctor Alain Hendlisz is a gastro-enterologist.
-He gained his MD (Docteur en Médecine, Chirurgie et Accouchements) at the Université Libre de Bruxelles, Belgium in 1988 and is specialist in gastroenterology since 1993.
-He is currently Head of the Gastroenterology Unit at the Jules Bordet Institute, Anti-Cancer Center.
+He gained his MD (Docteur en Médecine, Chirurgie et Accouchements) at the Université Libre de Bruxelles, Belgium in 1988 and has been a specialist in gastroenterology since 1993.
+He is currently Head of the Gastroenterology Unit at the Jules Bordet Institute, Anti-Cancer Center, Belgium.

 He is a founding member and is currently serving on the Board of the BGDO (Belgian Group for Digestive Oncology).
 He is a member of the American Society of Clinical Oncology (ASCO), the European Society of Medical Oncology (ESMO), the Société Royale Belge de Gastro-entérologie (SRBG) and European Organization for Research and Treatment of Cancer (EORTC).